howdoicomputer/revontulet/README.md

 The https://revontulet.lol endpoint is hosted on my [homelab](https://howdoicomputer.lol/posts/homelab-1/) - which is a Nomad server that runs in my house.
 The files for deploying the API is in `deploy/nomad`.

 However, I did write some Kubernetes/ArgoCD manifests and they live in `deploy/k8s`.

+I thought about deploying this to GKE (I have a bunch of Terraform to do that) but my GCP free credits are running thin and my homelab is incredibly easy to deploy to.

 ---